Healthdirect Free Australian health advice you can count on.

 How are granulomas diagnosed?

-Scans may show numerous minute granulomas in an organ such as the lungs.
-These can help diagnose the underlying cause.
+Scans may show tiny granulomas in an organ such as your lungs.
+These can help diagnose the cause of your granulomas.

 How are granulomas treated?